sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 };
 ```

-The code to add the title creates a Title object with our desired content and immediately adds it to the map.
+Now we can use the following code to create a Title object with our desired content and immediately add it to the map.

 ``` {.javascript .numberLines}
 L.control.title("Geography as a Competitive Advantage").addTo(map);
 ```

+{>> Mention that for the actual final graph you've added some extra, HTML formatted description to this title? <<}

 To set the title's appearance, we can define CSS rules for children of the `leaflet-control-title` class.